 Got those winter chills?
-Then this is the tomato soup for you.
+Then this quick and easy, creamy tomato tortellini soup is for you.

 My favorite tomato soups are the kinds that you can taste the texture on each bite.

 Tortellinis are super forgiving.
-You don’t have to pre-boil them you just dump them right in the soup and that’s about it, let them cook and they’re done.
+You don't have to pre-boil them you just toss them right in the soup and let them cook.

 It doesn't get any easier than this.